CMSgov/bcda-app/bcda-site-static/encryption.md

+---
+layout: home
+title:  "File Encryption in BCDA"
+date:   2017-10-30 09:21:12 -0500
+description: How and why the bulk beneficiary claims file is encrypted, and tips for decrypting.
+landing-page: live
+gradient: "blueberry-lime-background"
+subnav-link-gradient: "blueberry-lime-link"
+sections:
+  - How we encrypt
+  - Show me the code
+  - PKI-key pair

+ctas:

+  - title: Visit the BCDA User Guide
+    link: ./user_guide.html
+  - title: View a decryption example
+    link: ./decryption.html
+---

-# File Encryption in BCDA
+# About File Encryption

 **NOTE:** Implementation of per-client payload encryption is still in progress.
 Please consider this document a draft explaining the fundamentals of BCDA's encryption strategy.

 When we deliver files via our data endpoint, we encrypt before sending them.
 You may wonder why we encrypt the files, since they are already being delivered via an encrypted channel (i.e., `https`).
-We do so for additional protection of all interested parties -- ourselves, you, and beneficiaries -- in the event of accidental or malicious activity like:
+We do so for additional protection of all interested parties -- ourselves, you, and beneficiaries -- in the event of accidental or malicious activity such as:

 * A malicious party steals your credentials or an access token.
 The party can make requests and download files, but can't read the data without being able to decrypt it.
 * A malicious party intercepts a file in transit.
 They can't read the data without being able to decrypt it.